Pediatric Surgical Services at Hasbro Children's Hospital

 Abdominal pain in young children can be due to a large number of conditions, but some features are typical of intussusception.
-In addition to the cramp-like, episodic pain, whereby the child often draws up his legs, there may be other signs of intestinal obstruction: the abdomen may become distended with gas, as the air that is normally swallowed cannot find its way past the blockage; as fluid backs up as well, the child may start to vomit not only food, but greenish bile as well.
-Diarrhea, which is a common finding in viral infections (intestinal flu), is usually not present, but stools may be blood-tinged and contain clear mucus.
-The episodes of severe pain often alternate with long periods of sleepiness and lethargy, a finding that is typical of intussusception.
-If some or all of these signs and symptoms are present, intussusception should be suspected and the child should be seen by a physician.
+In addition to the cramp-like, episodic pain, whereby the child often draws up his legs, there may be other signs of intestinal obstruction.
+The abdomen may become distended with gas, as the air that is normally swallowed cannot find its way past the blockage.
+As fluid backs up as well, the child may start to vomit not only food, but greenish bile as well.
+Diarrhea, which is common in viral infections (intestinal flu), is usually not present, but stools may be blood-tinged and contain clear mucus.
+The episodes of severe pain often alternate with long periods of sleepiness and lethargy, a symptom that is typical of intussusception.
+If some or all of these signs and symptoms are present, the child should be seen by a physician.

 Why does intussusception happen?

 Although the condition is well known to pediatricians and pediatric surgeons, and its treatment is very effective (see below), the cause of most cases of intussusception is still unknown.
 It almost always occurs in children between the ages of four months and two years (sometimes a little older, rarely younger) and will not happen later in life.
 While a lesion, tumor or polyp inside the small intestine can act as a lead point and cause an intussusception (the most common type of such lesions is a Meckel's diverticulum), this mechanism is only responsible for 10 percent of all cases.
 In all others, the condition is called "idiopathic," meaning that the true cause of it is not yet known.
 Much research has been done to discover the cause of idiopathic intussusception, and several theories exist, but none have proved to be satisfactory.

 How does intussusception happen?